 Payment delays and insolvencies to increase

-How to harness the opportunities to grow your food and beverage business
+How to harness opportunities to grow your food and beverage business

-Some of these trends need to be overcome, and others harnessed.
-Regardless, the tangible actions you can take to help protect and grow your food and beverage business include:
+Some of these trends need to be overcome and others harnessed.
+Regardless, these are the tangible actions you can take to help grow and protect your food and beverage business.

-- Investing in digitalisation and automation technologies.
+For those in the food and beverage industry, technology is one of the most powerful ways to gain a competitive advantage.
 For example, automation and robotics can help improve productivity, particularly for food manufacturing businesses.
-Sensors and predictive analytics can improve competitiveness by reducing water and energy consumption, and minimising equipment downtime.
+Sensors and predictive analytics can improve competitiveness by reducing water and energy consumption, as well as minimising equipment downtime.

 Unlock your business potential with Octet

 At Octet, we can help you capitalise on these industry opportunities with our intelligent working capital solutions.
-Designed for the unique requirements of the food and beverage industry, our smart, fast and flexible finance solutions give you the power to leverage opportunities as they arise and overcome challenges too.
+Designed for the unique requirements of the food and beverage industry, our smart, fast and flexible finance solutions give you the power to leverage opportunities as they arise.

 We’ll work with you to unlock your business potential by:

 - Strengthening your cash flow.
 Our Debtor Finance solution lets you access up to 85% of the funds from your unpaid invoices within 24 hours.
-That means you get cash when you need it most to help your business withstand the payment delays forecast to impact the industry in 2022.
-The result is increased cash flow, more liquidity and – ultimately – less risk for the entire supply chain
+That means you get cash when you need it most to help your business withstand the payment delays forecast to impact the industry in 2023.
+The result is increased cash flow, more liquidity and — ultimately — less risk for the entire supply chain.
+For beverage company Saintly, this facility allowed it to grow the brand while alleviating the pressure of cash flow fluctuations.

 - Helping you ride out pricing and exchange rate fluctuations.
-Our secure platform helps to manage the peaks and troughs of commodity price and exchange rate fluctuations.
+Our secure supply chain platform helps to manage the peaks and troughs of commodity-price and exchange-rate fluctuations.
 It allows you to make cross-border payments with your existing debit/credit cards, bank accounts and Octet finance solutions.

 - Giving you the flexibility to adapt.
 Meeting changing consumer preferences requires flexibility.
 Having cash flow available in line with your invoiced sales lets you evolve your product offerings or invest in food-and-beverage-industry-specific technology without going into uncharted financial territory.
-With our Trade Finance facility, you’ll have access to a convenient, revolving line of credit so you can seize opportunities as they arise.
+With our Trade Finance facility, you’ll have access to a convenient, revolving line of credit (with up to 60 days interest free and 120-day repayment terms) so you can seize opportunities as they arise.

 Powering the food and beverage industry